enquestor/CompetitiveKotlin/README.md

 # How to install
 Download the `install.sh` from above.

-Run it with root priviliges.
+Run it with root privileges.
 ```
 sudo bash install.sh
 ```